 El Paso, TX

-This restaurant seems to be well known for its Lent special, although I just tried it for the first time this year.
+This restaurant seems to be well known for its Lent special, although I just tried it for the first time in 2018.

 Unlike other restaurants, though, San Isidro only has one Lent special.
 It is called Pescado Marinero, and is cooked in foil with a fish fillet, clams, squid, and shrimp all cooked together.
 Frankly, I went with a friend who shared this dish with me, and we both got full.
 We were both very happy with the food as well.
 The dinner came with lentil soup and capirotada (the only down side with sharing the meal is that you only get one of each of these side dishes).

 The up side of this meal was that the fish was good and the seafood and vegetables mixed in were a nice added touch.
-The down side was that there were no other items on the Lent menu–this was the only special available.
 The lentils were prepared in a different style than the others I tried (heavy on the cilantro) and were very good.
 The capirotada was moist to the point of being soggy (more like an actual pudding than the others).
 Although different, this was also a worthwhile experience.